Updated: Jan 13

 The present waste management system in Leh is designed for collection, partial separation and disposal of waste from the Main Market area in the city.
 A long-term approach to waste management in Leh, however, would require an upgrade to include, first and foremost, sensitisation and training for avoiding waste generation and wastage, and repurposing and recycling with a view to conserve resources.

-Information on waste in Leh is negligible.
-Data on municipal waste has never been collected in the city, hence, there are no estimates of the quantity and nature of waste produced as well as of the potential for utilising the waste.
-A formal assessment and feedback of the performance of the municipal waste management system has also not been conducted leaving it to guesswork and assumptions to judge how efficient the system is for the city, what challenges it faces and how people perceive it.
+Information on waste in Leh is lacking.
+Data on municipal solid waste has never been collected in the city, hence, no estimates exist of the quantity and nature of waste produced as well as of the potential for utilising the waste.
+An assessment and feedback of the performance of the municipal solid waste management system has also not been conducted, leaving it to assumptions whether the system is efficient for the city, what challenges it faces and how people perceive it.

-Several gaps in the system of waste management in Leh can be identified.
+Several gaps in the system of municipal solid waste management in Leh can be identified.